-Denmark Now Has Two Little Mermaids.
-The Famous One Is Suing.
+Denmark now has 2 little mermaids and the famous one is suing

 More recently, his heirs sued the Danish newspaper Berlingske after it published images of the statue: one a cartoon of the mermaid with the face of a zombie; the other, a photograph that depicted her wearing a coronavirus mask.
 In 2020, the Copenhagen City Court found that the newspaper had indeed violated copyright, and imposed a fine of 285,000 crowns, about $45,000, plus court costs.

 The Eriksen heirs also sued Bjoern Noergaard, an artist who has incorporated “The Little Mermaid’s” iconic likeness into his own work, such as “The Genetically Modified Little Mermaid,” a statue that now stands a few hundred meters from the original.

 Noergaard got into trouble with the estate in 2008, after he used a photograph of “The Little Mermaid” in a collage.
 But what Eriksen’s heirs had failed to recognize, he said by phone, was that “artists have always referenced other artists.”

 He pointed out that when Jacobsen commissioned the original sculpture, he instructed Eriksen on how and where to position his mermaid, and even specified that he model her face on that of a dancer with whom the industrialist had become infatuated after seeing her perform in a ballet version of Andersen’s story.